iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - Estimates | Predictions about Populations.
 - Test Hypothesis and Draw Conclusion about Population.

-:Inferential Statistics: | :Descriptive Statistics:
+Inferential Statistics | Descriptive Statistics
 :--- | :---
 Using **Sample** Data to draw a certain **Conclusion** for Population | **Organizing** and **Summarizing** Data using **Numbers** and **Graphs**
 Draw **Conclusion** of Population Data | Describe **Characteristics** of **Sample** or **Population**